endico/PurpleAir-for-MagTag/README.md

 Follow the directions in this tutorial to install the necessary libraries from the latest bundle. https://learn.adafruit.com/creating-magtag-projects-with-circuitpython/magtag-specific-circuitpython-libraries

 If things aren't working you might also need to install a new version of CircuitPython.
-If the face of your MagTag is black then you can do the u2f installation and ignore the part about bin files. https://learn.adafruit.com/creating-magtag-projects-with-circuitpython/install-circuitpython
+If the face of your MagTag is black then its a newer version and you can do the UF2 installation and ignore the part about bin files. https://learn.adafruit.com/creating-magtag-projects-with-circuitpython/install-circuitpython

 # Secrets File